Abraham's Struggle with Loyalty

-The binding of Isaac (in Hebrew: the Akeidah) is one of the most difficult stories in the entire Bible.
-Why did God ask Abraham to bind his son as an offering?
-How could Abraham even entertain the idea of killing Isaac?
-The Torah says that God was testing Abraham, but is this kind of blind loyalty really what God wants from us?
+The Binding of Isaac (in Hebrew, the Akeidah) is one of the most difficult stories in the entire Bible.
+Why does God ask Abraham to bind his son as an offering?
+How can Abraham even entertain the idea of killing Isaac?
+The Torah says that God is testing Abraham, but is this kind of blind loyalty really what God wants from us?

-In this video, Rabbi Fohrman picks apart a brief dialogue that took place between Abraham and Isaac as they ascended the mountain.
-This deeper look into the words exchanged by father and son – and the silences between them – points us to the crux of Abraham’s test and how he withstood it.
-You may well have been misunderstanding the binding of Isaac all of this time: it was about far more than Abraham’s obedience to God.
+In this video, Rabbi Fohrman picks apart a brief dialogue that takes place between Abraham and Isaac as they ascend the mountain.
+This deeper look into the words exchanged by father and son – and the silences between them – points us to the crux of Abraham’s test and how he withstands it.
+You may well have been misunderstanding the binding of Isaac all of this time: It's about far more than Abraham’s obedience to God.

 Hi everybody, this is Rabbi David Fohrman and welcome to Parshat Vayeira.